BruceLuos/NextSocial/README.md

 ## vercel cron job clear unless upload file
 dev
 get request http://localhost:3000/api/clear-uploads and AUTH Code to test delete unless upload post file

+## google auth problem in local
+in local dev should open the tun mode in proxy so it can normaly login in google